 OKUYAMABy conducting a process called annealing, we can converge the combination of the spinning directions and thereby optimize the energy expenditure of the Ising model.
 The computer that we invented reproduces this convergence behavior through a complementary metal oxide semiconductor (CMOS) circuit.
 That is, the Ising model, which has been mapped with a combinatorial optimization problem, is converged to a state that expends a minimal amount of energy.
 Thus, the solutions to combinatorial optimization problems are displayed in this state of the Ising model, which expends the least amount of energy.

 HAYASHIHowever, convergence behavior along CMOS circuits has a pitfall.
 There is the possibility that the operations might stop at a local solution, where the energy is not at a minimum of the whole.
-In order to escape the local solution and pursue even better solutions, we made some adjustments.
-This technology which revives the operations of the Ising model along CMOS circuits is called CMOS annealing, and the new-paradigm computers that incorporate this technology are called CMOS annealing machines.
+We made adjustments to escape the local solution and pursue even better solutions.
+This technology which replicate the operations of the Ising model along CMOS circuits is called CMOS annealing, and the new-paradigm computers that incorporate this technology are called CMOS annealing machines.

 HAYASHIYes, that is correct.
 In truth, there have been various endeavors to efficiently resolve combinatorial optimization problems utilizing the characteristics of the Ising model.
-For example, a Canadian company accomplished this through the use of a superconductor circuit.
-However, one must maintain extremely low temperatures in order to utilize superconductor circuits.
-In order to do this, large facilities become necessary.
+For example, a Canadian company accomplished this using a superconductor circuit.
+However, one must maintain extremely low temperatures to utilize superconductor circuits which then requires a large facility.

 This is where Hitachi shifted its focus to semiconductors.
 While direct comparisons cannot be made because the formulas differ, special cooling systems would be unnecessary if semiconductors were used, and their adoption would also be apt for mass production.
 Given these advantages, we thought that if we could combine semiconductors with the Ising model's new calculation system, we could make a computer that was extremely practical.
 Building from those ideas, we launched a development project for a new-paradigm computer.
 I have been involved in this project ever since it was launched.